 ARKit & ARCore were developed by Apple and Google.
 These frameworks ensure homogeneous AR experiences across different mobile devices.
 Onirix makes use of ARKit and ARCore

 Besides providing all this value, ARKit and ARCore are complex frameworks that require knowledge about linear algebra and multiple view geometry.
 Onirix is harvesting the power of these two platforms while providing an extra layer of convenience for developers.
 More about the Frameworks used in Onirix can be found here.

 Instant tracking allows the user to place content inside of scenes without the need for an image or a surface.
 Instant tracking does not rely on object recognition or images as it tracks features of the physical environment.
 It makes use of SLAM (Simultaneous Localization and Mapping) which is capable of understanding the physical reality of a scene.
 This makes it more precise than GPS tracking and perfect for indoor usage.

-Scene tracking can be used, whenever precision is key to the experience.
-Below you will find a few different use cases that make use of scene tracking and its advanced possibilities.
+Spatial tracking can be used, whenever precision is key to the experience.
+Below you will find a few different use cases that make use of spatial tracking and its advanced possibilities.

 Scene recognition for professional settings